Joannis Karsanidis

 Joannis Karsanidis (born 25 June 1993), also spelt Ioannis, is German former footballer of Greek descent who played as a midfielder.

 Club career

 On 30 May 2016, Karsanidis extended his contract with Würzburger Kickers until 2018.

 International career

-Karsanidis was born in Germany and is of Greek descent, and says he would prefer to play for Greece national football team.
+Karsanidis was born in Germany and is of Greek and Russian descent, he says he would prefer to play for Greece national football team.